How the council works

 Council directorate structure

 The council undertakes its activity through an officer management structure.
 This is set out in the Scheme of Delegation within the council’s constitution.
-It is led by the chief executive and Head of Paid Service.
+It is led by the chief executive and the Head of Paid Service.
 The chief executive manages the responsibilities of the council through 5 Directorates.
 Each Directorate is aligned to a scrutiny committee or commission.